space-physics/lowtran/README.md

 LOWTRAN7
 [User manual](http://www.dtic.mil/dtic/tr/fulltext/u2/a206773.pdf)
 Refer to this to understand what parameters are set to default.
-Currently I don't have any aerosols enabled for example, though it's straightforward to add them into the code.
+Currently I don't have any aerosols enabled for example, though it's possible to add them into the code.

 Right now a lot of configuration features aren't implemented, please request those you want.